-- What is the ATLAS exactly?
-Has it been already operating for some time
+5. What is the ATLAS exactly?
+Has it been already operating for some time?

 ATLAS (Agricultural Interoperability and Analysis System) has been developing an open, distributed, and extensible interoperability network to exchange data based on a service-oriented architecture.
-It will offer a means to interconnect innovative, data-driven services in agriculture to help improve the efficiency of farmers in a sustainable way.
-We started creating the architectural concepts, specifications, and initial reference implementations in October 2019, and an MVP will be available by the end of the year 2020.
+It will offer a means to interconnect innovative, data-driven services in agriculture to help improve farmers’ efficiency in a sustainable way.
+We started creating architectural concepts and specifications in April 2020.
+The key-infrastructure components have been developed, and the first versions are ready to be used by the end of April 2021.
+First reference implementations of various ATLAS services will be available in the first half of 2021.

 The sentence in the question means that if you receive funding through this open call, you will not be allowed to involve any third-country resources in the implementation of your solution at the pilot site of the project.

 Preliminary feedback from the consortium is not foreseen in the open call.
 However, we can make exceptions in some cases.
 Please contact us via firstname.lastname@example.org with your request.
-To help you write the “Relevance” part of the proposal, we have uploaded the reference architecture and architecture specification to our web page.
-Please check them out beforehand.
+To help you write the “Relevance” part of the proposal, we have uploaded the Service Architecture Specification to our web page.
+Please check it out beforehand.

 Yes, we would welcome your solution for greenhouses in our open call!
 Check out our challenges and find the most suitable one for your solution.

-Please check out our architecture documents here and here to find out what data and other resources are available.
+Please check out our Service Architecture Specification to find out what data and other resources are available.
 In general, it will be a two-way interaction between you and ATLAS: You can both take what is (or will be) available in the network and specify the kind of data you need in order to develop your solution.